 By 1905 there were over 500 Gaelic League Branches in Ireland.
 They also were successful in having Irish included in Primary and Secondary School curriculum.
 It was also compulsory for matriculation at the National University of Ireland.

 After the foundation of the Irish Free State in 1922, Irish went into a new phase, albeit a negative one.
 The new government started to force the language upon the people.
 They used poor teaching methods and made the language compulsory in schools and for all civil servants.
 Many people took an active dislike to the language due to the heavy handed manner that was used in trying to promote it.
 In the 1950’s and 1960’s a new standardised version of the language An Caighdeán Oifigiul was introduced in order to simplify the spelling of Irish making it easier for English speakers to learn Irish.
 The Caighdeán was also looked on as a bridge between the dialects.

 Dialects of the Irish language

 Irish has three main dialects.
-In the south there is Munster Irish which is found in Kerry, Cork and Waterford.
-In the west there is Connacht Irish which is found in Galway and the Aran Islands.
-In Mayo there are many similarities with Ulster Irish caused by the influence of the Irish spoken by the displaced Ulster families at the time of the plantations.
+In the south, there is Munster Irish which is found in Kerry, Cork and Waterford.
+In the west, there is Connacht Irish which is found in Galway and the Aran Islands.
+In Mayo, there are many similarities with Ulster Irish caused by the influence of the Irish spoken by the displaced Ulster families at the time of the plantations.
 There is a small Gaeltacht in Meath which was formed by the relocating of Connacht families during the 1930’s and they retain their original dialect though their accent is now that of Meath.
-In the north there is the Ulster Irish.
+In the north, there is Ulster Irish.
 This is found mostly in Donegal and is also used by many Irish speakers from Northern Ireland who learned their Irish in the summer colleges of Donegal.